Omegapy/My-Academics-Portfolio/Graphics-and-Visualization-CSC405/README.md

 The following video demonstrates the animation of the Rotating Colored Cube: [3D Rotating Cube](https://www.youtube.com/watch?v=peIjP2O0FTU)

+-----------------------------------------------------------------------------------------------------------------------------
+-----------------------------------------------------------------------------------------------------------------------------

+Program Description:

 This program creates a simple rotating colored 3D cube using WebGL.
 The user can rotate the cube along the X, Y, and Z axes and move it up, down, left, and right.
 The user can also pause and restart the rotation while still moving the cube.
 This program visits the concepts of transformation in computer graphics, more specifically quaternion rotation and translation.

------------------------------------------------------------------------------------------------------------------------------
------------------------------------------------------------------------------------------------------------------------------

-Program Description:

-The program is a very simple WebGL application that generates and displays a 2D animation of the Sierpinski Gasket being rendered.

 -------------------------------------------------------------------------------------------